The Department of Physics and Astronomy has employment opportunities for:

 The Quantum Nanostructures group at the University of Rochester, led by John Nichol, is seeking applications for a postdoctoral research associate.
 We are looking for a creative, self-motivated researcher who has the ability and interest to pursue exciting and challenging problems at the boundaries of quantum information processing and many-body quantum physics.
 Successful candidates should

-- Have completed a PhD in physics by the start of the position, which is on or around September 1, 2018.
+- Have completed a PhD in physics by the start of the position.

 - Have experience with dilution refrigerators.